ualisars/xayah/docs/source/modules/test_case.rst

 Title
 -------------------------

-TestSuite.title(title: str) adds title to the test case
+TestCase.title(title: str) adds title to the test case

 .. code-block::
     :caption: title 'Response time is less than 200ms' will be added to the test case